 International humanitarian and development organizations have embraced resilience as an overarching theme.
-Ending hunger is central to this because food insecurity and malnutrition are main drivers of risk that prevent sustainable development.
-This policy will guide WFP in enhancing the ability of vulnerable people to absorb and adapt to the effects of shocks and stressors in a manner that supports sustainable transformation to achieve zero hunger and in line with the common approach adopted by the Rome-based United Nations agencies.
+This policy will guide WFP in enhancing the ability of vulnerable women, men and children to absorb and adapt to the effects of shocks and stressors in a manner that supports sustainable transformation to achieve zero hunger and in line with the common approach adopted by the Rome-based United Nations agencies.